bamason2/ttp451-module/docs/labs/Lab_5.md

 ![image](figs/lab5/fig_1_simplified_ecu_exhaust_temp.png)

 This strategy calculates the static exhaust temperature (TEG_STAT_OUT) based on the base exhaust temperature map (IP_TEG_STAT_BAS) and the correction maps.
 The correction maps (IP_TEG_ADD_LAM and IP_TEG_ADD_IGA) are exhaust temperature correction with respect to lambda and spark respectively.
-The ECU strategy is given in the TAS2017 folder.
+The ECU strategy is available as one of the files for this module (see the Exercises section later in this document to obtain these).

 When the maps are filled with the correct values, the TEG_STAT_OUT should replicate the same output as the exhaust temperature model from the previous V8NA modelling exercise.